Going With The Flow — Spring 2022 Rock Art Trip (Part 2)

 In short order I passed through Blanding and turned east, headed for the south end of Montezuma Canyon.
 My first stop was at the Montezuma Creek Petroglyph Site, which is the largest rock art site in the canyon, covering over a quarter of a mile of canyon wall and a number of panels.

 I spent a couple of hours walking the ledges at the Montezuma Creek site and also explored the area around the bend (past the corral), finding one small panel with a couple of spirals.
+To see a more complete gallery of photos I took at the Montezuma Creek site, look here.
 I then headed up canyon to the Covered Wagon Ruin, a small site with only one wall remaining and a panel of petroglyphs that features the namesake image of a covered wagon.
+To see a more complete gallery of photos from this small site, look here.

 Next, I had hoped to visit the “Two Shields Ruin”, named for two large shield pictographs.
 Unfortunately, it was not meant to be — I just couldn’t find a way to cross the creek/wash without getting very muddy and wet.
 I knew my schedule was tight anyway, so after walking up and down the wash for quite a way and finding no way to cross, I finally gave up and moved on to the Three Kiva Pueblo.